LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Experiments

 \subsection{Further Analysis}

-\paragraph{Comparison of Teaching Strategies.}
+\paragraph{\textbf{Comparison of Teaching Strategies.}}

 Tab.~\ref{tab:distillation} shows the comparison of our proposed pair-wise rank-consistent regularization with other teaching strategies.
 Filter means the negatives with high scores (i.e., false negatives) are filtered by LEX (Continue).
-The other three strategies (e.g., Margin-MSE, ListNet, and KL-Divergence) are borrowed from knowledge distillation in IR.
+The other three strategies (e.g., Margin-MSE, ListNet, and KL-Divergence) are borrowed from knowledge distillation in IR domain.
 From the table, we can find that all strategies can bring performance gain, even in an indirect way like Filter.
 This observation proves that learning from the lexicon-aware representation model leads to a better dense retriever.
 Also, our rank-consistent regularization outperforms other baselines on MRR@10 metric by a large margin, showing the superiority of our method.
 Besides, we can find that the point-wise objective (i.e., Margin-MSE) brings the least gain, followed by the list-wise objectives (i.e., ListNet and KL-Divergence) and our pair-wise rank-consistent regularization brings the most significant gain.
 The phenomenon implies that a soft teaching objective is more functional for transferring knowledge from the lexicon-aware model than strict objectives.
 In fact, enforcing dense retrievers to be aligned with fine-grained differences between scores of the LEX often leads to training collapse.
-In our experiment, we found that only with hyperparameters chosen carefully, especially small distillation loss weight, Margin-MSE can enhance the dense retriever.
+Concretely, only equipped with carefully chosen hyperparameters, especially small distillation loss weight, Margin-MSE can enhance the dense retriever.

-\paragraph{Comparison of Ensemble Retrievers.}
+\paragraph{\textbf{Comparison of Ensemble Retrievers.}}

 We are also curious whether our LED can improve the performance of ensemble retrievers.
 With LEX (Continue) ($\theta^{\mathrm{lex2}}$) and LED ($\theta^{\mathrm{led}}$), we simply use the summation of the normalized relevance scores of two retrievers, and then return a new order of retrieval results.
-Tab.~\ref{tab:ensemble} gives the evaluation results of our systems and other strong baselines reported in~\citet{Chen2021ImitateSparse}.
-We can observe:
+Tab.~\ref{tab:ensemble} gives the evaluation results of our systems and other strong baselines reported in previous work~\cite{Chen2021ImitateSparse, Lin2021inbatch, Lin2021UniCOIL}. {Note that previous work~\cite{Lin2021inbatch, Lin2021UniCOIL} utilized weighted score sum after hyper-parameter searching while we directly sum the normalized scores of two retrievers without any tuning.} From the results in Tab.~\ref{tab:ensemble}, we can observe: